Information for Hazardous Waste Generators

 Electronic Notification of RCRA Subtitle C Activities (8700-12 Form)

-DEP has been developing an electronic tool that will replace the paper 8700-12 form utilized for acquiring an EPA Identification number, making a subsequent notification, updating your facility information, meeting the re-notification requirement for SQGs, submitting an episodic generation notification, etc.
+DEP has developed an electronic tool that will replace the paper 8700-12 form utilized for acquiring an EPA Identification number, making a subsequent notification, updating your facility information, meeting the re-notification requirement for SQGs, submitting an episodic generation notification, etc.

 (Note: Paper submittals will still be accepted.)

-The electronic 8700-12 form will operate through GreenPort within the ePermitting module.
-Once logged in, you will simply complete the form online just as you have been completing the form on paper.
+The electronic 8700-12 form operates through GreenPort within the ePermitting module.
+Once logged in, you simply complete the form online just as you have been completing the form on paper.
 The system will notify you upon receipt of your submission, for deficiency notifications and successfully processed notifications.